geanshu/PEMS_Dataset_Process/README.md

 ## Create PEMS dataset

 Use `python create_traffic_npz.py` to merge the orginal data, then combine them to `.npz` dataset just like PEMSD4/PEMSD8.

+## Create Accident dataset

+Use `python create_incident_npz.py` to merge the accident data.

+Before you run this code, you need download the accident data from the PEMS CHP Incident system, Just like \Tustin\incident.xlsx.

+## Combine  PEMS dataset with Accident data

+Use `python create_PEMS_npz.py` to combine PEMS dataset with Accident data.
+Then you could get a PEMS dataset with accident.